boggydigital/yet/README.md

 yet Docker service is a work in progress and will be improved in the future to add more functionality.

 ## Advanced scenarios

-Despite supporting only video-ids and playlist-ids, yet also (implicitly) supports channel and user videos, when they can be expressed as playlists.

 All advanced scenarios are detailed below.